hsivonen/encoding_rs/README.md

 ## Optional features

-There are currently two optional cargo features:
+There are currently three optional cargo features:

 ### `simd-accel`

-Enables SSE2 acceleration on x86 and x86_64.
-(Aarch64 support is in development.)
+Enables SSE2 acceleration on x86, x86_64 and Aarch64.
 Requires nightly Rust.
-Enabling this cargo feature is recommended when building for x86 or x86_64 on nightly Rust.
-The intention is for the functionality enabled by this feature to become the normal on-by-default behavior once explicit SIMD becames available on all Rust release channels.
+_Enabling this cargo feature is recommended when building for x86, x86_64 or Aarch64 on nightly Rust._ The intention is for the functionality enabled by this feature to become the normal on-by-default behavior once explicit SIMD becames available on all Rust release channels.

-Enabling this feature breaks the build unless the target is x86 with SSE2 (Rust's default 32-bit x86 target has SSE2 but Linux distros may have an x86 target without SSE2), x86_64 or Aarch64.
+Enabling this feature breaks the build unless the target is x86 with SSE2 (Rust's default 32-bit x86 target, `i686`, has SSE2, but Linux distros may use an x86 target without SSE2, i.e. `i586` in `rustup` terms), x86_64 or Aarch64.

 ### `no-static-ideograph-encoder-tables`